joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/formatting-dates-and-times.md

 The pattern string can be set explicitly using the setDateTimePattern() method.
-However it is best to let the pattern be set automatically according to the user’s locale and operating system preferences.
+However it is best to let the pattern be set automatically according to the user's locale and operating system preferences.
 This practice helps assure that the result is culturally appropriate.

 The DateTimeFormatter can represent dates and times in three standard styles